 There’s mold in my bokashi bin.

 White mold in a bokashi bin is a healthy sign and means your microbes are hard at work fermenting your food waste.
 On the other hand, any green, blue, or black mold is a bad sign and means that your waste has started to rot instead of ferment, likely because air got into your bucket.

-If there’s only a little bit of unwanted mold, then try sprinkling some more bokashi bran over the affected area and leaving it for a week.
+If there’s only a little bit of unwanted mold, try sprinkling some more bokashi bran over the affected area and leaving it for a week.
 If the mold disappears, you can go ahead and use the pre-compost as usual.
-If there’s a lot of mold, or it doesn’t go away, then sadly the batch has failed.
+If there’s a lot of mold, or it doesn’t go away, then sadly, the batch has failed.

 You need to empty the bin and thoroughly clean it before starting again.

-To discard of failed bokashi, dig a deep trench in your yard and leave it buried there for a few months.
+To discard failed bokashi, dig a deep trench in your yard and leave it buried there for a few months.
 The mixture will slowly rot down and eventually turn into a useful soil amendment.

 Why does my bokashi bin smell?

 If your bin smells of anything other than pickled food (sweet and acidic), this is a sign that something’s gone wrong.
 Your bucket should not smell bad.
 Usually, unpleasant odors are a sign that air has gotten into the bin, and this is causing the food to rot rather than ferment.

-If this doesn’t work, the best thing to do is to empty the bin, give it a good clean and start again.
+If this doesn’t work, the best thing to do is empty the bin, clean it, and start again.

 Luckily failed bokashi isn’t totally useless.
 Bury it deep in your yard, and eventually, the microbes and worms in your soil will turn it into compost.